 2) PLAINTIFF - That's BOA or any other company or person that is suing you.

-For example, the complaint might say that they issued you a credit card in 2015, that you ran up a bunch of charges over the next five years, that you paid some of them, but there are a lot that you still haven't paid, and therefore you still owe them $10,000, and they want their money.
-The language they use in the complaint will be more formal than the way I have stated it, but the bottom line is that they are telling the Court and you what they claim they did, and what they claim you did or didn't do that results in their claim that you now owe them $10,000.
+For example, the complaint might say that they issued you a credit card in 2015, that you ran up a bunch of charges over the next five years, that you paid some of them, but there are a lot of charges that you still haven't paid, and therefore you still owe them $10,000, and they want their money.
+The language they use in the complaint will be more formal than the way I have stated it, but the bottom line is that they are telling the Court and you what they claim they did, and what they claim you did or didn't do that results in their lawsuit against you that states that you now owe them $10,000.

 4) SUMMONS - This is the legal document that puts you on notice that you are being sued by BOA , and that you have the legal right to respond to the lawsuit within 35 days of the date you have been served with the summons and complaint.